-Greg Larson, Board Secretary
+Greg Larson, Board Treasurer

 Greg first joined the VAD Foundation at its beginning, serving as associate director from 2007 to 2011 and helping oversee the establishment of the Marial Bai Secondary School.
 He now works at the U.S. Treasury Department as a senior advisor in the international affairs division.
 He graduated from Stanford University with a degree in literature and from Harvard Kennedy School with a master's in public policy.

-Leslie Danoff, Board Member
+Leslie Danoff, Advisory Council

 Elizabeth Bloom, Advisory Council

 Elizabeth Ann Bloom (D.H.M., D.I.Hom.) is the founder and creative force behind Elizabeth Essentials, an essential oil company sold worldwide.
 Elizabeth has diplomas in homeopathy, naturopathy and holistic medicine and has been a holistic health practitioner for more than 40 years.
 She founded and managed the Doree South Clinic in Los Angeles and the Well Center in London, both innovative leaders in the field of holistic medicine.
 A popular speaker, Elizabeth has appeared on Lifestyle Magazine and in Deepak Chopra’s video series, Women’s Health.
-She is on the advisory board and a contributing editor to eMagazine Invisible Illnesses: SOLVED and on the advisory board of the Well company in New Orleans.
+She is on the advisory board and is a contributing editor to eMagazine Invisible Illnesses: SOLVED and is on the advisory board of the Well company in New Orleans.

 Jen herman, Advisory Council